zevlo/tryhackme_notes/advent_of_cyber_2024/day_2_log_analysis.md

-# Lessons Learned from Advent of Cyber 2024 - Day 2

-## Exercise Title: *"One man's false positive is another man's potpourri."*
+# Day 2: *"One man's false positive is another man's potpourri."*

 The Day 2 exercise focuses on the critical task of distinguishing between false positives and genuine security threats within a Security Operations Center (SOC).
 The key lessons learned include: